XiongWeiTHU/XiongWeiTHU.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a third-year Ph.D. candidate of Atmospheric Science at Department of Earth System Science, Tsinghua University.
+I am currently a third-year Ph.D. candidate in Atmospheric Science at the Department of Earth System Science, Tsinghua University.
 I am in AI4Earth Laboratory and my advisor is Prof. [Xiaomeng Huang](http://faculty.dess.tsinghua.edu.cn/huangxiaomeng/en/index.htm).
 If you are interested in academic communication and cooperation with me, I am so willing to receive your emails at xiongw21@mails.tsinghua.edu.cn.

 <!-- You can find my CV here: [Curriculum Vitae](./files/cv.pdf).-->

-My research aim to solve partial differential equations to achieve modeling of the geophysical fluid dynamics by deep learning methods.
+My research aims to solve partial differential equations to achieve modeling of the geophysical fluid dynamics by deep learning methods.
 I am mainly focused on the following research topics:
-* **Opeartor Learning Theory**: Focusing on exploring how to combine universal approximation theorems with the physical theory of operators to design better operator learning methods and provide more numerical analyses.
+* **Operator Learning Theory**: Focusing on exploring how to combine universal approximation theorems with the physical theory of operators to design better operator learning methods and provide more numerical analyses.
-* **Numerical Algorhtim**: Enhancing numerical algorithms for solving partial differential equations by combining deep learning methods.
+* **Numerical Algorithm**: Enhancing numerical algorithms for solving partial differential equations by combining deep learning methods.
 * **Geometry Deep Learning**: Focusing on exploring how to use geometric features of neural networks, combined with abstract algebra and differential geometry, to model physical variables with more physical inductive bias.
 * **Geophysical Fluid Dynamics**: Focusing on real-world geophysical fluid modeling issues, including fluid simulation, weather forecasting, climate prediction and other related areas.

-I also share some contents about operator learning theory, numerical algorithm and high performance computing in [Zhihu](https://www.zhihu.com/people/Venney).
+I also share some content about operator learning theory, numerical algorithms and high performance computing in [Zhihu](https://www.zhihu.com/people/Venney).

 # 🔥 News
 - *01/2024* &nbsp;🎉 1 paper was accepted to AI for Time Series (AI4TS) Workshop @ **AAAI 2024**.